tmo1/sms-ie/README.md

 # SMS Import / Export

 SMS Import / Export is a simple Android app that imports and exports SMS and MMS messages and call logs from and to JSON files.
+There is currently experimental support for exporting contacts.
 Root is not required.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"